Spring Green Tea!

-Stone Leaf Teahouse is proud to announce that 2012 Spring Bi Luo Chun from Taiwan has arrived!
-Incredibly fresh and mouth wateringly delicious, this vibrant green tea has hints of fresh bamboo shoots, a nutty aroma, lively vegetal flavors, and a mild, lingering grassyness.
-Harvested only a few weeks ago in mid March, this delicate green tea is best enjoyed while its freshness lasts.
-Don’t miss this opportunity to get the freshest and best tasting tea around!
+Stone Leaf Teahouse is proud to announce that our Spring Bi Luo Chun from Taiwan has arrived!
+Incredibly fresh and mouth wateringly delicious, this vibrant green tea has hints of fresh bamboo shoots, bursting with liveliness and vibrancy…all the while mellow enough to not get bitter.

 Brought to Taiwan in the mid-20th century by Chinese immagrants, the Bi Luo Chun processing style has a long and storied history.
 The name literaly translates as “Green Snails of Spring” because of its appearance and spring time harvest.
 It originated near lake Tai Hu in Jiangsu Province centuries ago.
 One legend claims that the original name was “Scarey Fragrance”.
 Supposedly, pluckers, having run out of space in their baskets, began stuffing leaves into their clothes.
 As a result, the leaves, packed in and warmed by body heat, gave off a startling aroma.
 The name was later changed to “Green Snails of Spring” by the Emperor in an attempt to make the tea more appealing.
 Yet another legend claims that this tea was named after a girl, Bi Luo, who watered a tea tree with the tears she had shed for her slain dragon lover.
 She then died under this tree, and the next spring, the tree produced a fragrant green tea which we now call Bi Luo Chun.